Silicon Valley Bike Summit 2017

 Mountain View, CA 94043

-Please join us at the 6th Annual Bike Silicon Valley Summit, the region’s largest gathering of active transportation leaders and organizers from government, law enforcement, non-profit, and the public.
+Please join us at the 7th Annual Silicon Valley Bike Summit, our area’s largest gathering of active transportation leaders and organizers from government, law enforcement, non-profit, and the public.

-- Infrastructure Project of the Year – bike lane (buffered, green, or protected), bike bridge, bike boulevard, bike box, etc.
+• Project of the Year – bike lane (buffered, green, or protected), bike bridge, bike boulevard, bike box, bike parking, etc.

-- Non-infrastructure Project of the Year – education and encouragement plans that shift the needle to get more people on bikes
+• Program of the Year – education and encouragement programs or bike plans that shift the needle to get more people on bikes.

 $35 admission includes a light breakfast and lunch, plus post event social hour.
 Scholarships are available for those to whom the cost of admission is prohibitive; please contact email@example.com to apply.

-SVBC will be leading a BikePool from Mountain View Caltrain station at approximately 9:10 am.
-Northbound and southbound trains arrive at Mountain View Caltrain at approximately 9 am (with additional trains arriving before 9 am – See full Caltrain schedule here).
+SVBC will be leading a BikePool from Mountain View Caltrain station at approximately 8:55 am.
+Northbound and southbound trains arrive at Mountain View Caltrain at approximately 8:45 am (with additional trains arriving before then – see full Caltrain schedule here).
 The ride will be moderately paced and take approximately 15 minutes on the Stevens Creek Trail.
 Bicycle valet will be available at the venue.
 You can also see information about other transportation options.

 Become a Sponsor